Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

-Understanding the basics of your radio control gear, and how it operates to make your rc plane do what you want it to (most of the time!), is important if you're to get the most out of your new hobby.
+Understanding the basics of radio control gear and how it makes your rc plane do what you want it to (most of the time!), is important if you want to get the most out of your new hobby.

-Incidentally this page was originally written before the advent of 2.4GHz rc transmitters and receivers, so it mainly talks about the traditional MHz radio control gear.
-But with that said, the fundamental operating information is the same for both types.
+Incidentally, this page was originally written before the advent of 2.4GHz (gigahertz) rc systems, so it mainly talks about the traditional MHz (megahertz) radio control gear.
+But with that said, the fundamental operating information outlined in this article covers both types.

 The basic components of a typical radio control system are the transmitter, receiver and servos.